rijumarwah/rijumarwah/README.md

-Undergraduate CS researcher at the **IRT Group, University of South Carolina**.
+Incoming grad student at University of Tübingen in the machine learning program.
+I'm a research intern at the **IRT Group, University of South Carolina**.
 My work sits at the intersection of LLM reasoning, agent orchestration, and applied NLP.
 I care about building systems where the architecture is as deliberate as the model behind it.

 Previously a GenAI intern at **Ernst & Young**, where I built multi-agent systems for automating procurement workflows.